margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the educational work being done in Georgia around plantations
 * Grateful for the charity tool on Instagram
 * Grateful for reporting on Instagram to support fact-checking
-* Grateful for cute little kids who say hi
+* Grateful for cute little kids who say hello
 * Grateful for family therapy
 * Grateful for Langston Hughes' poetry
 * Grateful for the renewal for the next generation